Book Reviews

 “To be effective and ethical educators, we must learn the languages of our students.
 We must be able to identify their language varieties in order to honor their identities.
 Understanding English Language Variation in U.S. Schools teaches us that language variation is more than an intellectual or a pedagogical concern: it is a matter of social justice.”

-You can also listen to our podcast, “‘It’s a Language Variation, and It Has Its Own Structure,” in which you will hear the voices of 14 pre- and in-service teachers talking about what they have learned about language variation in the classroom and how it has positively impacted their teaching and helped them better communicate with their students.
+You can also listen to our podcast, “‘It’s a Language Variation, and It Has Its Own Structure,” in which you will hear the voices of 14 pre- and in-service teachers talking about what they have learned about language variation in the classroom and how it has positively impacted their teaching and helped them communicate with their students.

-Please contact us and/or visit our book’s Facebook page and give us your comments!
+We’d love to hear from you!
+Please contact us and give us your comments!